factorial-eth-denver/factorial-contract/README.md

 ## Overview

 This repository is for ETHDenver2023 BUIDLathon.
-We provide contracts, tests, and deployment scripts.
+We provide contracts and deployment scripts.

 ### Depolyment and Test